Modern slavery statement

 Procurement

-Currently, we follow the EU Procurement Directives as good practice as well as to ensure that any safeguarding incidents raised by our suppliers are acted on as necessary.
+We follow the most up to date Procurement Directives as good practice as well as to ensure that any safeguarding incidents raised by our suppliers are acted on as necessary.
 We arrange for our supply chain to be regularly audited, and work with our suppliers to identify areas where slavery or human trafficking may be a risk.

-All our contractors and suppliers are UK based, and we are committed to using small/local firms wherever possible, which allows us to develop close working relationships.
-This also links in to our commitment to social value and responsibility, living wage, sustainable procurement, a priority on supporting the local economy, and in working collaboratively with our suppliers (and their suppliers) to phase out, and, ultimately, put a stop to all forms of slavery and human trafficking.
+All our contractors and suppliers are UK based, and we are committed to using small / local firms wherever possible, allowing us to develop close working relationships.
+This also links into our commitment to Social Value and Responsibility, Living Wage, Sustainable Procurement, a priority on supporting the local economy, and in working collaboratively with our suppliers (and their suppliers) to phase out, and, ultimately, put a stop to all forms of slavery and human trafficking.

 We carry out an annual contractor health check to clarify and confirm that suppliers are compliant and meet the following requirements: